 The main decision that you should make is: “How do you want your vision to look after surgery?”

 That is… do you want your vision to be clear for distance activities like driving, watching television, and outdoor activities?
 Or would you prefer for your vision to be clear for near vision activities like reading?
 Or would you like both?

 Check out our article on Cataracts 101 for more details on how to think about lens implant options.

-Said in another way: What’s most important to you is how your vision looks after surgery… You should not care if the surgery uses a toric lens, or a non-toric lens, or which brand they use.
-Based on the measurements of your eye, some surgeons may prefer different models of lens implants, and will have different cut-offs for when they use a limbal relaxing incision versus a toric IOL.
+Said in another way: What’s most important to you is how your vision looks after surgery… You should not care if the surgery uses a toric lens, a non-toric lens, or which brand they use.
+Based on the measurements of your eye, some surgeons may prefer different models of lens implants and will have different cut-offs for when they use a limbal relaxing incision versus a toric IOL.